mountaineerbr/shellChatGPT/man/README.md

 Novita, xAI, and DeepSeek APIs.

 **OUTDIR**
-Output directory for received image and audio.
+Output directory for received audio and files.

 **RESTART**